 The university believes that regular assessment of students and feedback to them is essential to effective teaching and learning.
 Therefore, faculty members will provide all students with evaluation of their progress in a course prior to mid-semester.
-Faculty teaching 100- and 200-level undergraduate courses will provide specific feedback regarding progress in the course by posting an interim grade via Leo Online by the beginning of the fifth week of classes in the fall and spring semesters.
+Faculty teaching 100- and 200-level undergraduate courses will provide specific feedback regarding progress in the course by submitting an early alert grade by the beginning of the fifth week of classes in the fall and spring semesters.
+Instructions for submitting early alert grades are sent out every semester by the Center for Advising Administration and Academic Partnerships.